JuliaTelecom/UHDBindings.jl/docs/src/index.md

 ## Project updates highlights

+## Version 0.5

+- Adding a system to manage error in populateBuffer.
+If the streamer is not continuous, then calling `recv()` or `recv!()` with an internal UHD errors leads to a error in the `recv`call.

+## Version 0.4

+- Adding possibility to use default Yggdrasil lib system or use a custom library path.
+It can be useful if the proposed shipped version is not  the one provided by Yggdrasil.
+See `UHDBindings.set_provider`

 ## Version 0.3
 - LibUHD refactor.
 Bindings have been generated with [`Clang.jl`](https://github.com/JuliaInterop/Clang.jl).
 It is possible to use a custom configuration after initialize the radio with `openUHD`.
 See the MIMO example
 - API update !
 We now support natively multiple boards and MIMO.

 ## Version 0.2.2
 - The UHD lib is now automatically provided by Yggdrasil !
 - It is still possible to use a custom local UHD installation with the use of `Preferences.jl` by setting `UHDBindings.set_provider("local")`